FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-react.md

 In this code, you are adding in the FusionAuth login and logout buttons, as well as a welcome message which will only show up if the user is logged in.

-You can now open up an incognito window and visit http://localhost:5173[the React app].
+You can now open up an incognito window and visit http://localhost:5173[the {{page.technology}} app].
 View the page and log in with the user you configured.
 If you used the setup script, it will be `richard@example.com`.

 You've successfully added login and logout to a React application.